Julioxfiles/git-commands/README.md

 3.- Install the project dependencies on your computer.

-#### If the project is a Javascript proyect or if you are working with laravel/mix then do:
+#### If the project is a Javascript project or if you are working with laravel/mix then do:

 ```
 $ npm i